 Baruch Computing and Technology Center (BCTC)

-Microsoft Office 2010 Frequently Asked Question Page
+Microsoft Office 2013 Frequently Asked Question Page

-1. Why is the College moving to Office 2010?
+1. Why is the College moving to Office 2013?

-Baruch College is moving to Office 2010 to maintain the latest technology in both Academic and Administrative areas.
-Microsoft will be limiting their technical support for the Office 2003 Application in the years to come.
+Baruch College is moving to Office 2013 to maintain the latest technology in both Academic and Administrative areas.
+Microsoft will be limiting their technical support for the Office 2010 Application in the years to come.

-2. What is included in this migration?
+2. What is included in this update?

 The Office Productivity Suite for Baruch College will include; Outlook, Word, Excel, Power Point, Publisher.
 Access will be provided on an as needed bases.
 Visio, SharePoint Work Space, Info Path Filler, Info Path Designer will be installed on an as needed bases for instructional use.